Sally (talk show)

-Sally (originally titled The Sally Jessy Raphael Show) is an American syndicated tabloid talk show that was hosted by radio talk show host Sally Jessy Raphael.
-It originally was a half-hour local St. Louis, Missouri, television program, debuting October 17, 1983, on KSDK (channel 5), and ran in syndication until May 22, 2002, with repeats running until September 6.
+Sally (Note: The show was originally titled In Touch with Sally Jessy Raphael and renamed The Sally Jessy Raphael Show before its title was shortened to simply Sally.) is an American daytime talk show that was hosted by Sally Jessy Raphael.
+The show ran for nineteen seasons from October 17, 1983, to May 22, 2002, in which it broadcast 3,820 episodes.
+It was broadcast on KSDK for its first season; however, it was placed in syndication for the rest of its run.

 Format

 Sally Jessy Raphael was one of the first audience-participation, issue-driven talk shows to have a female host, predating The Oprah Winfrey Show by three years.
 The program was a part of the tabloid talk show genre that pervaded daytime television throughout much of the 1980s and 1990s.

+The show incorporated questions from audience members.

 Production

 Conception and development

 In the early years of the nationally syndicated run, Sally Jessy Raphael remained a half-hour show, but in 1986, Raphael expanded production of each episode to an hour's length.
 However, broadcast markets were allowed to retain a half-hour packaging of her show, which most opted for, especially since stations already had successful half-hour entries, no matter local or national, scheduled before or after Sally.
 The 30-minute edits resorted to running the closing credit crawls before segments wrapped up, often as guests still had the floor.

 From the summer of 1987 through August 1989, the show originated from the studios of New Haven, Connecticut's WTNH (channel 8), where one large studio of the ABC affiliate's facility was divided to house both the talk show and WTNH's news set.
 In August 1989, Sally moved into the Unitel facilities in Manhattan, also home to MTV and, later, Rush Limbaugh, whom Raphael did not like.
 At one point in the feud between Limbaugh and Raphael, staffers for Sally leaked a photo of Raphael without her makeup or glasses to Limbaugh, and a staffer (without Limbaugh's permission) put the photo on air during Limbaugh's show.
 In 1998, the show moved to new production facilities in the former grand ballroom of the Hotel Pennsylvania (which had been modified as such by NEP Broadcasting), also in New York City, where it remained until its cancellation in 2002, sharing the space with sister talk show Maury with differing sets and studio layouts.